Qovery/qovery-client-go/docs/ProjectDeploymentRuleRequest.md

 NewProjectDeploymentRuleRequestWithDefaults instantiates a new ProjectDeploymentRuleRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetEnvironmentTarget

-`func (o *ProjectDeploymentRuleRequest) GetEnvironmentTarget() string`

-GetEnvironmentTarget returns the EnvironmentTarget field if non-nil, zero value otherwise.

-### GetEnvironmentTargetOk

-`func (o *ProjectDeploymentRuleRequest) GetEnvironmentTargetOk() (*string, bool)`

-GetEnvironmentTargetOk returns a tuple with the EnvironmentTarget field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnvironmentTarget

-`func (o *ProjectDeploymentRuleRequest) SetEnvironmentTarget(v string)`

-SetEnvironmentTarget sets EnvironmentTarget field to given value.

 ### GetName